iamcraz/iamcraz/README.md

 - 👋 Hi, I’m @iamcraz / Name:pooya/ 17 years old
 - 📍 Im originally Iranian but I live in Norway.
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning about : Front-end languages like Css,Bootstrap,Js, ...
+- 🌱 I’m currently learning about : Front-end languages like Css , Bootstrap , Js , ...
-- 💞️ I’m looking to collaborate on Python projects Or any useful Projects !
+- 💞️ I’m looking to collaborate on Python projects OR any useful Projects !
 -
 - Love to learn more and more ...
 -